-- The London Plan (2016);
+- The London Plan (2021);

-- Intend to Publish London Plan (2019);

 - Camden Local Plan (2017);

 - National Planning Policy Framework (NPPF) (2019).

-THE LONDON PLAN (2016)
+THE LONDON PLAN (2021)

-The London Plan is the overall strategic plan for London, setting out an integrated economic, environmental, transport and social framework for the development of London over the next 20-25 years.
+The London Plan is the overall strategic plan for London, setting out an integrated economic, environmental, transport and social framework for the development of London..